 Our insider trading policy, which applies to all of our officers, directors, employees and consultants, provides that no officer, director, other employee or consultant of the Company may, at any time, (i) engage in short sales, transactions in put or call options, hedging transactions or other inherently speculative transactions with respect to the Company's stock; or (ii) margin, or make any offer to margin, any of the Company's stock, including without limitation, borrowing against such stock.
 Our Board is responsible for overseeing the insider trading policy and must approve any waivers of the insider trading policy for officers, directors, employees or consultants.
-Our Board, after deliberation, has granted our Chief Executive Officer a limited waiver under the policy to pledge a certain number of his shares in connection with a margin account maintained by Mr. Tarriff.
+Our Board, after deliberation, previously granted our Chief Executive Officer a limited waiver under the policy to pledge a certain number of his shares in connection with a margin loan account maintained by Mr. Tarriff.
+See footnote 6 to the table in "Security Ownership of Certain Beneficial Owners and Management."

-Risk Assessment Concerning Compensation Practices and Policies and overall pay, incentive plan structures, and the checks and balances built into, and oversight of, each plan and practice, our compensation committee has determined that any risks arising from our compensation policies and practices for our employees are not reasonably likely to have a material adverse effect on our Company as a whole.
+Risk Assessment Concerning Compensation Practices and Policies philosophy, policies and practices, including the mix of fixed and variable, short-term and long-term incentives and overall pay, incentive plan structures, and the checks and balances built into, and oversight of, each plan and practice, our compensation committee has determined that any risks arising from our compensation policies and practices for our employees are not reasonably likely to have a material adverse effect on our Company as a whole.

 Our compensation committee has reviewed our compensation policies and practices to assess whether they encourage our employees to take inappropriate risks.
-After reviewing and assessing our compensation philosophy, policies and practices, including the mix of fixed and variable, short-term and long-term incentives
+After reviewing and assessing our compensation